 Weaker aspects: the exercise sessions and their connection to the course.
-From the evaluation, the most perfectible aspect of the course is the ability for the students to get the opportunities to influence the course activities.
-But with such a large group of students, giving such opportunities to the students would be very challenging for the teaching team.
+From the evaluation, the most perfectible aspect of the course is the exercise sessions that need to be improved, in particular those related to the updated parts of the course (Policy gradient).